50+ Basic Levantine Arabic Phrases and Words to Sound Local

 If you’re learning Levantine Arabic, then a good starting point is to learn Levantine Arabic phrases to help you get started.

-I spent years living in Haifa and spent a couple of months working in Tel-Aviv and visiting neighbouring Jordan.
+I spent years living in Haifa, which has a large Arab population, and have visited neighbouring Jordan.
 While I mostly know Egyptian Arabic, I spent enough time in the Levantine Arabic-speaking region to get a good feel for it and learn all the basic phrases I needed to fit in and not seem like an Egyptian tourist (as cool as that was, as I’m not Egyptian).

 So, here’s a basic list of Levantine Arabic phrases I learned to get by.
 I’ll add to this list as more occur to me, so check it again.